IgnaciodeNuevo/IgnaciodeNuevo.github.io/_posts/2016-02-18-my-next-step-learning-and-new-years-resolutions.md

 I started the Front-end path first, and took me only six days to get to the point where I am now.

-The first part was HTML5 and CSS (5 hours), then Responsive Design with <a href="http://getbootstrap.com/" target="_blank">Boostrap</a> (5 hours) the popular HTML5 & CSS3 framework, but it was quite easy only because I knew it but for someone who has never written code would be harder.
+The first part was HTML5 and CSS (5 hours), then Responsive Design with <a href="http://getbootstrap.com/" target="_blank">Boostrap</a> (5 hours) the popular HTML5 & CSS3 framework, but it was quite easy only because I knew it, but for someone who has never written code would be harder.

 Then I've started with jQuery that only took me 3 hours and know, what I've been looking for, JavaScript, that's the point where I am.
 I've been only one day learning the basics of JavaScript (variables, data types which are undefined, null, Boolean, string, symbol...) and I am really excited with the experience of FreeCodeCamp.
 For know it was so easy and boring... (remember I knew HTML and CSS) but now I hope that things are challenging.